Alvarado08/theodinproject-journey/javascript-fullStack/js/object-constructors/knowledgeCheck.md

 ## Understand the basic do’s and don’t’s of prototypical inheritance

 **The prototype chain has to be set up using this function before creating any objects.
 Using setPrototypeOf() after objects have already been created can result in performance issues.
 Don't use: Player.prototype = Person.prototype because it will set Player.prototype to directly refer to Person.prototype (i.e. not a copy).**

+## Explain what Object.create does

+**Object.create() is a static method that creates a new object.
+Uses an existing object as the prototype of the newly created object.
+It is similar to a constructor.
+Mimics the behavior of the new keyword.**

+## How does this behave in different situations?

+**The this keyword references current obj being handled.
+It's the object before the dot.**